Scleverlin/Verilog_Basic_Circuits/README.md

 # Testbench
 Prefix "tb" means the testbench of corresponding design, almost every design has a verified testbench.
-Some test data in testbench is set for easy check, for serious verification, a random number is better.
+Some test data in testbench is set for easy check, for serious verification, a random-number check is better.

 # Synthesizable_verilog